-Maknojia's work and research echoes the philosophy and traditional aesthetics of the Mughal Gardens.
-Her art seeks to carve out illumination and peace in the milieu of violence and chaos by questioning what it means to open the gates between an internal space of serenity and an external world of disorder.
-The art is continuously shaped and reshaped by the infiltration of exoteric problems into an area of esoteric "perfection".
+Maknojia’s work and research echo the philosophy and traditional aesthetics of the Mughal Gardens.
+Her art seeks to carve out illumination and peace in the milieu of violence and chaos by questioning what it means to open the gates between the internal space of serenity and an external world of disorder.
+Her art is continuously shaped and reshaped by the perforation of exoteric problems into an area of esoteric “perfection.”
 She uses patterns and repetition to seek beauty in abstract spaces of violence.
 Making, building, and creating is her act of protest against those forces that seek to permeate hate, violence, extremism, and fundamentalism by infiltrating spaces of civil society.
 Maknojia’s engagements translate into installations, paintings, videos, drawings, printmaking, and writing.

 Select exhibitions include The Happiness Curriculum, Eastern Connecticut State University Gallery, Connecticut U.S.A.
 (2019); Harlem Perspectives II, Faction Art Projects Gallery, New York City (2019); Feel That Other Day Running Underneath This One, Time Square Space, New York City (2018), 42/18, LeRoy Neiman Gallery, New York City (2018)